ember-learn/guides-source/guides/release/models/customizing-serializers.md

 `number`, `boolean`, and `date` may be inadequate.
 For example, a server may return a non-standard date format.

-Ember Data can have new JSON transforms registered for use as attributes:
+EmberData can have new JSON transforms registered for use as attributes:

 ```javascript {data-filename=app/transforms/coordinate-point.js}